-The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network, expressed as a number 1
+The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network, expressed as a number N/A - not a performance measure in AT's SOI 462 414 -- -- ----- ----- --

-1 This is a Department of Internal Affairs mandatory performance measure.
+This is a Department of Internal Affairs mandatory performance measure.
 There is no target associated with this measure.
 AT measures the efficacy of our road safety improvements through other metrics, based on number of affected people rather than the total number of crashes.